serraq/serraq/README.md

  * Innovant solvers based on Artificial Intelligence for numerical simulations in mechanics : PINN
  * Inverse problems: identification of parameters

-Applications may be academic cases, but I have a specific interest into vibroacoustics.
-The objective may be to reduce the sound, or to improve it if we consider musical instrument design.
+Applications may be academic cases, for example truss, plates, etc. I have a specific interest into vibroacoustics : the objective being to reduce the sound, or to improve it if we consider musical instrument design.

 <!---